Effective March 13, 2023

 1.3.
 “Confidential Information”

-Any written, machine-reproducible and/or visual materials that (i) are clearly labeled as proprietary or confidential, (ii) are identified as proprietary or confidential at the time of its disclosure or in a writing provided within thirty (30) days after disclosure, or (iii) which should reasonably be understood to be confidential given the nature and circumstances of its disclosure, provided that Confidential Information shall not include information that: (a) is or becomes publicly known through no act or omission of the receiving Party; (b) was in the receiving Party’s lawful possession prior to the disclosure; (c) is rightfully disclosed to the receiving Party by a third party without restriction on disclosure; or (d) is independently developed by the receiving Party, which independent development can be shown by written evidence.
+Any written, machine-reproducible and/or visual materials that (i) are clearly labeled as proprietary or confidential, (ii) are identified as proprietary or confidential at the time of its disclosure or in a writing provided within thirty (30) days after disclosure, or (iii) which should reasonably be understood to be confidential given the nature and circumstances of its disclosure, provided that Confidential Information shall not include information that (and subject to the receiving party being able to demonstrate by written or other documentary records): (a) is or becomes publicly known through no act or omission of the receiving Party; (b) was in the receiving Party’s lawful possession prior to the disclosure; (c) is rightfully disclosed to the receiving Party by a third party without restriction on disclosure; or (d) is independently developed by the receiving Party, which independent development can be shown by written evidence.

 1.4.
 “Customer Data”

 Any data input into and/or stored by the Subscription Services by or for Customer or Authorized Users, including data and personal information about Customers’ Authorized Users who use the Subscription Services.
 Customer Data is Confidential Information of Customer.
-Customer Data does not include (i) data in which the Customer has been anonymized or de-identified (such as though the aggregation of Customer Data with data from other customers) or (ii) metadata associated solely with the behaviors or actions of Authorized Users with the Subscription Services.
+Customer Data does not include (i) data in which the Customer has been anonymized or de-identified (such as through the aggregation of Customer Data with data from other customers) or (ii) metadata associated solely with the behaviors or actions of Authorized Users with the Subscription Services.

 Any fees paid by Customer for the Subscription Services and Implementation Services, as set forth in the Service Order.

 1.6.
 “Implementation Services”

-The services performed by Buckley to configure and launch the Subscription Services to Customer and its Authorized Users.
+The services performed by Orrick to configure and launch the Subscription Services to Customer and its Authorized Users.

 1.7.
 “Intellectual Property Rights”

 Patent rights (including, without limitation, patent applications and disclosures), copyrights, trade secrets, moral rights know-how, and any other intellectual property rights recognized in any country or jurisdiction in the world.

-Either Customer or Buckley, as applicable, and “Parties” means, collectively, Customer and Buckley.
+Either Customer or Orrick, as applicable, and “Parties” means, collectively, Customer and Orrick.

 1.9.
 “Service Order”